jeevanramz4u-cloud/RupeeStream/replit.md

 EarnPay is a video monetization platform where users earn money by watching videos.
 The application implements a comprehensive system with user authentication, video management, earnings tracking, referral programs, and administrative controls.
 Users must watch videos completely (no skipping/fast-forwarding) and meet daily targets to maintain account status.
 The platform includes verification processes, payout management, and real-time chat support.

+## Recent Changes (January 2025)
+- Fixed all TypeScript import path issues in App.tsx and admin components
+- Resolved admin page accessibility and functionality issues
+- Updated database schema with proper type definitions and pushed changes
+- Admin panel now fully functional with user verification, video management, payouts, and analytics
+- Object storage integration working for file uploads and document management
+- All major components and pages are operational and error-free

 # User Preferences

 Preferred communication style: Simple, everyday language.